wpiper01/wpiper01/README.md

 - ⚡ Fun fact: ...
 -->

-I have a passion for building robust web applications and creating customized solutions for WordPress websites.
+I have a passion for building robust web applications.

 ## Explore My Work
 Check out some of my projects and contributions on [GitHub](https://github.com/wpiper01).